freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/score-reels.md

 <img src="score-reels.jpg" width="350" alt="Score Reels a of a Gottlieb Volley" class="img-responsive pull-right" style="margin-left: 15px"/>

 In electro-mechanical games, score reels are very common for displaying the player score.
 Typically, four to six units are mounted behind the backglass.
 Each reel is driven by a coil that advances the reel by one position when pulsed.
-The coils are driven by the playfield elements in the game, often through a score motor for multi-point scoring.
+The coils are driven by the playfield elements in the game, often indirectly through a score motor for multi-point scoring.

 VPE includes components that simulate the [score motor](xref:score-motors) and render the score reel animation.
 This page is about the score reel, which presents itself to the [GLE](xref:gamelogic_engine) as a [display](xref:displays) that takes in the "numerical" frame format (i.e. numbers only).
 The score motor is an optional component that provides accurate timing when animating the reels.